markus-mnm/directus7javatools/README.md

 ## What's this about

+work in progress....

-This is work in progress it is based on some kotlin gradle tasks use internally to promote Directus collection schema changes into different staging environments, which was  decompiled into Java to be used outside of gradle in a more generally known format.
+This is used in gradle tasks to promote Directus collection schema changes into different staging environments.

-We decided to push this out to allow us to publish bug reports in a consistent manner.
+It can be used to publish bug reports in a consistent manner.
-We attempted to reduce the amount of dependencies to keep the jar small (the JDK is large enough).
+The number of dependencies is intentionally kept small to keep the jar small (the JDK is large enough).

 Currently it consists of two parts: